MRRuka1/MRRuka1/README.md

-- 👋 Hi, I’m @MRRuka1
+- 👋 Hi, I’m Rukshan Chandeep Jayasekara ( @MRRuka1 ).
-- 👀 I’m interested in cyber security
+- 👀 I’m interested in cyber security.
-- 🌱 I’m currently learning python
+- 🌱 I’m currently learning python.
-- 💞️ I’m looking to collaborate on all
+- 💞️ I’m looking to collaborate on all.

 <!---
 MRRuka1/MRRuka1 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.